tmarrs/presentations/OSCON/2015/JSON-at-Work-Schema-Search-and-Transform/examples/transform/transform-test/Project-Setup.md

 Test Project Setup
 ==================
-Here's how to create the search-test project with Node.
+Here's how to create the transform-test project with Node.

 ## Contents